 Students must meet various health requirements according to state regulations and Jefferson County Board of Education (JCBE) policy.
 For detailed information on Kentucky laws, click here.

 Every JCPS student must have a current Kentucky State Immunization Certificate on file within two weeks after starting school.
+Students who enroll in Head Start or State-Funded Pre-K programs must have current Kentucky State Immunization Certificate on file prior to attending a JCPS school or riding on a JCPS bus, and students will not be placed without these forms.
 Click here for the birth through 6-years-old immunization schedule.
 Click here for the 7-years-old to 17-years-old immunization schedule.

 - Students need proof of a physical exam completed on a Kentucky Preventative Exam Form

 - For placement in a Head Start/Early Head Start Program.
 (Students must have a yearly physical exam.)

 - For kindergarten—if the student has not attended an Early Childhood Program.

 Please note that this exam is not the same as a sports physical.